excitement-engineer/graphql-iso-date/README.md

 A time at UTC in the ISO-8601 calendar system, such as 10:15:30.000Z.

 Time is a representation of a time instant, viewed as hour-minute-second at UTC.
-Time is represented to millisecond precision.
-Where a time does not have millisecond resolution, any missing units are implied to be zero.
-Where a time has a time-zone other than UTC, it is shifted to UTC.
+A time instant is represented to millisecond precision.
+Where an instant does not have millisecond resolution, any missing units are implied to be zero.
+Where an instant has a time-zone other than UTC, it is shifted to UTC.

 Time does not represents a date.
 Instead, it is a description of a time instant such as the opening bell of the New York Stock Exchange for example.
 It cannot represent an instant on the time-line.
-By representing an instant as a date-time at UTC, it allows the local date-time at which the instant occurs to be derived for each time-zone.
+By representing an instant as a date-time at UTC, it allows the local time at which the instant occurs to be derived for each time-zone.

 Time is encoded as a string in the format `hh:ss:mm:ss.sssZ` where `hh` indicates a two-digit hour, 00 through 24. `mm` indicates a two-digit minute, 00 through 59. `ss` indicates a two-digit second, 00 through 60 (where 60 is only used to denote an added leap second). `.sss` indicates a fractional second in millisecond precision, .000 through .999. `Z` indicates that the time is at UTC.